Title-1

 What Colorado’s ECEA Requires for Gifted Education

 Every identified gifted student must have an Advanced Learning Plan (ALP) — a state-mandated legal document updated annually with academic and affective goals aligned to standards, a student strengths profile, and documented family engagement.
-Each AU must also maintain a five-year Comprehensive Program Plan (CPP) reviewed by CDE, and report gifted enrollment data annually through the Student October Count.
-Colorado identified 76,058 gifted students in its October 2025 count — a 5.7% increase from the prior year — each requiring their own ALP.

-What Colorado Gifted Coordinators Struggle With
+What Colorado G/T Coordinators Struggle With

 What Renzulli Learning Provides: Feature by Feature